RyanShort13110/dbz-api/README.md

 It is not affiliated with DBZ, Toei Animation, or Funimation in any way, I'm simply a fan of the series.

 ---
 This API is hosted with Cyclic.
-The documenation/testing site is hosted with Netlify.

 ### Built With